Engineering & Operations

 1979 - PLC flow control: While at Shell Oil, Arthur programmed early Allen Bradley Programmable Logic Controllers (PLC) to perform oil and gas production control and safety functions.
 These systems were among the first Ladder Logic programmable systems installed in the Gulf of Mexico.

-1980 - Mag Tape and Punch Card Interfaces: At Dataran Engineering, Arthur developed several Z-80 based interfaces for older computer peripheral equipment.
+1980 - Mag Tape and Punch Card Interfaces: At Dataran Engineering, Arthur developed a diverse range of Z-80 based interfaces for older computer peripheral equipment.
 The initial target was connection to an Alpha Micro WD16 (LSI-11) DEC-compatible processor, with later variants running on PC compatible computers.
 Some of these systems remained in operation as late as 2008.

 embedded computer for industrial control offshore remote telemetry

-1983 - Autocad Database interface: Arthur became one of the earliest Autocad developers to produce realtime database interfaces for PC compatible machines.
-A modified version of the system also incorporated one of the first Global Positioning System (GPS) interfaces to a general purpose microcomputer for an application in dredging barge navigation.
+1983 - AutoCAD Database interface: Arthur became one of the earliest AutoCAD developers to produce realtime database interfaces for PC compatible machines.
+A modified version of the system was later incorporated into a microcomputer used for gyro compass guidance of dynamically positioned dredging barge.

 1985 - Drill Mud Logger: Arthur developed a microcomputer-based oil rig mud monitoring system to track parameters related to drill rates and mud analysis.
 The system was programmed in PL/M on a multi-processor Z-80 system using the CP/M and TurboDos operating systems.